freecurve/Freecurve_labs_arrow-nn_suite/README.md

 ## Solvation energy of monovalent ions in water

-This ARBALEST simulation gives NN-corrected solvation free energy of monovalent Na+ and Cl- ions in water.
+This simulation gives NN-corrected solvation free energy of monovalent Na+ and Cl- ions in water.
 Alchemical TI transition path is the annihilation of the molecule in the solvent box (decoupling of solute molecule in water).

 ### Configuration Templates